btardio/atad_awsLambda/README.md

 In hindsight I would have liked to include a TO field in the AWS Lambda function that allows the recipient to be specified in the JSON.

+# Don't Forget

+Don't forget to change the alloted resources for the function, including execution time and memory allotment.

+# Conclusion

+AWS Lambda provides us with a platform for deploying an API endpoint that can become another part of our data analysis pipeline.
+It is convenient to us because the uptime of the service is near 99.9%.
+It is not convenient, yet, as being something multiple people can use, that may require us to improve authentication method and read further about the API Gateway because we are currently using a managed proxied version of AWS Lambda.
+I hope you can also see the benefits of AWS Lambda and will consider using it to fill in missing pieces in your data analysis pipeline or adding functionality to your data analysis tasks.

+Please feel free to email me with any questions.